kkinnebrew/clementine/docs/Getting Started.md

 this.getView('contact-keyword').on('search', this.onSearch, this);
 ```

-Notice, however, that we have not created a separate `onWillDisappear()` method to unbind that listener, as we've seen should be done in **Rule #5: Manually unbind all manually bound events**.
+Notice, however, that we have not created a separate `onWillDisappear()` method to unbind that listener, since you must manually unbind all manually bound events.
 OrangeUI will automatically unbind all the event handlers bound to any child view in the `onWillDisappear()` method.

 Let's take a moment to talk about events.
 Every view controller gives you the ability to bind, fire, and detach events.
 Just as you would bind an event to an input field or a button, you can bind custom handlers to events on a view controller.
 The view controller includes the following methods for event binding: